 Quick, Safe Weight Loss

 Fad diets that drastically cut calories can initially make you lose weight quickly, but in the long run, they're hard to keep up and can make you feel drained and sluggish.
-The weight you lose, which is likely to be water weight and muscle tissue, is quickly gained back, and when your body goes into survival mode, your metabolism can slow down.
-The Weight-Control Information Network recommends losing weight safely at more than 2 pounds per week through diet and exercise.
-This requires a deficit of 1,000 calories every day.
+The weight you lose, which is likely to be water weight and muscle tissue (instead of fat mass), is quickly gained back.
+And when your body goes into survival mode, your metabolism can slow down.

 Burn Calories with Cardio

-Strength training on at least two days can preserve lean muscle tissue as you lose weight.
-You want to prevent losing muscle tissue, because compared to fat, your body burns more calories just to maintain it.
-Circuit training during which you perform one set of at least six exercises with minimal rest in between can really boost your results, because you optimize caloric burn while stimulating muscle tissue at the same time.
+Circuit training, during which you perform one set of at least six exercises with minimal rest in between, can really boost your results, because you optimize caloric burn while stimulating muscle tissue at the same time, per the American Council on Exercise.
 A strength-training circuit can include bench presses, crunches, biceps curls, dumbbell lunges, overhead presses and bent-over dumbbell rows.